open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 A `not equal` notation in the table below means that the "!=" operator returns true, but any other operator returns false.
 Note that a nil byte array is considered equivalent to nil.

 The `time.Time` and `time.Duration` types are compared using comparison functions from their respective packages.
-For more details on how those comparisons work, see the golang Time package.
+For more details on how those comparisons work, see the [Golang Time package](https://pkg.go.dev/time).

 | base type     | bool        | int64               | float64             | string                          | Bytes                    | nil                    | time.Time                                                    | time.Duration                                        |